Colombo Electoral District

 Colombo Electoral District is one of the 22 multi-member electoral districts of Sri Lanka created by the 1978 Constitution of Sri Lanka.
 The district is conterminous with the administrative district of Colombo in the Western province.
-The district currently elects 19 of the 225 members of the Sri Lankan Parliament and had 1,709,209 registered electors in 2020.
+The district currently elects 19 of the 225 members of the Sri Lankan Parliament and had 1,765,351 registered electors in 2024.
+The district is Sri Lanka's Electorate Number 01.

+Polling Divisions

+The Colombo Electoral District consists of the following polling divisions: